Leigh Stuart Sutherland (B.Eng MSc PhD)

 Interests

 Sailing: I started sailing over 45 years ago and never stopped.
-From racing 3 to 4 times a week growing up at Brightlingsea, UK in Mirror & Cherub dinghies, through windsurfing (wave-sailing), to sailing my Etap 22 in the German East Frisian Islands, Brightlingsea UK, and Lisbon Portugal.
+From racing 3 to 4 times a week growing up at Brightlingsea, UK in Mirror & Cherub dinghies, through windsurfing (wave-sailing), to sailing my Etap 22 in the German East Frisian Islands, Brightlingsea UK, and Lisbon River Portugal.

-Travel / Living abroad: From a working year in Australia via the Trans-Siberian/Mongolian Express and independent train travel in China in 1990/91, through residence in Germany, to over 20 years in Lisbon and an Anglo-Portuguese family.
+Travel / Living abroad: From a working year in Australia via the Trans-Siberian/Mongolian Express and independent train travel in China in 1990/91, through residence in Germany, to over 25 years in Lisbon and an Anglo-Portuguese family.